zgulde/cods/docs/usage.md

 on the server, and when a request comes in, nginx will forward it to your application.

-This configuration allows for virtual hosting, i.e. multiple sites can be hosted on the same server, and allows nginx to handle https.
+This configuration allows for virtual hosting, i.e. multiple domains can be hosted on the same server, and allows nginx to handle https.

 #### Port Selection